NJacobsohn/Hearthstone-Data-Analysis/README.md

 ## **Return to Visualization**

 The highest rated decks after Purify Priest are actual good decks again, but the following behind this unicorn deck caused an interesting blip on an otherwise pristine chart.
-Funnily enough, Purify only appears in 7% of Priest decks from its release until the next expansion came out 3 months later.
+Funny enough, Purify only appears in 7% of Priest decks from its release until the next expansion came out 3 months later.
 Leading down an interesting idea of determining the most popular cards for each class in ranked decks.
 Let's look at the Priest cards first.

 ![top_50_priest_cards_by_representation][top_50_priest]